amfry/warmup_project/README.md

 ### Abby Fry and Vienna Scheyer

 ## Robot Telop
+For our teleop, we went with a pretty straight forward implementation using keyboard input.
+The key mapping is as follows:

+W = forward
+S = backward
+A = rotate left
+D = rotate right
+M = speed up
+N = slow down (stops slowing down at 0 m/s)
+P = stop

 ## Driving in a Square
 ## Wall Following
 ## Person Following